initiumlv/jumis-api/README.md

 ### Environment Variables

 Add the following to your `.env` file.
-For standalone usage, you'll need to load these variables manually (e.g., using a library like `vlucas/phpdotenv`).

 ```env
 JUMIS_API_URL=